Cameron McCarthy, Ph.D., FAHA

 Principal Investigator

 Throughout my career, attenuation of cardiovascular diseases has been a consistent theme.
 Initially, this purpose was fulfilled through degrees in physical education and exercise science; however, since 2011 I have pursued my career in the biomedical sciences, with particular emphasis on integrative cardiovascular physiology and vascular biology.
 The Vascular and Integrative Physiology (VIP) Lab at the University of South Carolina School of Medicine is a continuation of these themes and through our research we strive to combat the prevalence and incidence of cardiovascular and metabolic diseases.
-In my personal time I enjoy exploring parks with my family (Camilla, Emma, and Noah), trail running, and following the English Premier League and West Ham United Football Club.
+In my personal time I enjoy exploring parks with my family (Camilla, Emma, and Noah), coaching youth soccer, trail running, and following the English Premier League and West Ham United Football Club.

-Recent Highlights
+Highlights

 Featured by the North American Vascular Biology Organization (NAVBO) as “Lab of the Month” in September 2023